PoodleApp/arfe-protocol/Activity-over-Email.markdown

 Certain activities provide an explicit ordering.
 For example a comment may be `inReplyTo` a specific object.
+Activities should be arranged in the order that makes most sense according to these relations, even if it means that activities from the same message will not appear grouped to together when presented to the user.

+In the absence of explicit ordering, activities originating in the same message should be presented in the order they appear in the original message.
+Attachment parts may be grouped separately from inline parts.

 For other cases the client should consider the hierarchy of references in `References:` and `In-Reply-To:` headers in messages where presentational